Nyther/Blackjack_Royale/README.md

 ## Bot Archetypes: **[SPOILERS]**

-- **Score Bot** — Tries to beat the highest visible opponent score and stands when already ahead.
+- **Score:** Tries to beat the highest visible opponent score and stands when already ahead.
-- **Counter Bot** — Uses visible scores and Hi-Lo card counting to decide when to hit or stand.
+- **Counter:** Uses visible scores and Hi-Lo card counting to decide when to hit or stand.
-- **Defensive Bot** — Prioritizes survival and minimizing HP loss over achieving a high score.
+- **Defensive:** Prioritizes survival and minimizing HP loss over achieving a high score.
-- **GPT** — Uses a calculated, human-like strategy based only on the current game state, balancing score, HP, and risk.
+- **GPT:** Uses a calculated, human-like strategy based only on the current game state, balancing score, HP, and risk.
 It has no knowledge of other bots' identities or strategies.
-- **Average Bot** — Uses a simple Blackjack-style strategy: hit below 17 and stand at 17 or higher.
+- **Average:** Uses a simple Blackjack-style strategy: hit below 17 and stand at 17 or higher.
-- **Noob** — Randomly chooses whether to hit or stand.
+- **Noob:** Randomly chooses whether to hit or stand.
-- **Copycat** — Mimics another player's number of hits, then stands if it survives.
+- **Copycat:** Mimics another player's number of hits, then stands if it survives.
-- **Risktaker** — Always pushes for 20 or 21, regardless of the risk of busting.
+- **Risktaker:** Always pushes for 20 or 21, regardless of the risk of busting.